Breaking down “artificial intelligence in marketing”

 Where artificial intelligence applications really succeed in content creation is in editorial planning.
 Machine learning algorithms can find emerging topics to ensure that your content will be relevant to your audience by the time it is posted.
 They can also help you keep up to date with changes in search engine optimization.

 In the near future, this technology may develop enough so marketers can create content that is adaptive to an audience for more personalized messaging.
-Right now, “smart” content like this is still quite primitive; smart content consists of content suggestions based on customer preferences and messages that adapts slightly to the user.
+Right now, “smart” content like this is still quite primitive; smart content consists of content suggestions based on customer preferences and messages that adapt slightly to the user.

 Other tools that use Natural Language Processing: